Woahai321/list-sync/ReadMe.md

 2. Copy the **Client ID** (the Client Secret is not needed for ListSync)

 #### **Step 3: Configure ListSync**
-Add your Client ID to your `.env` file:
+Add your Client ID to your `.env` file or via the web dashboard:
 ```bash
 # Trakt API Configuration
 TRAKT_CLIENT_ID=your_client_id_here